All Episodes

 And if we make the investments and understand that those are our children, that's the kind of reparations that are really going to make a difference in America right now.

-But your kids are never going to go to those schools, and and uh that that's when the question came up about uh to Mrs. Clinton, would you send your daughter or all the candidates when you send your kid to public school?
+And that's when the question came up about to Mrs. Clinton, would you send your daughter or all the candidates, would you send your kid to public school?

 But I mean, this is obscene.